RykonZ/Data-Matcher/README.md

 **Please Note:** Donations are a wonderful way to show appreciation and support my creative journey as an independent developer.
 They are gifts of "thanks" and do not represent a contract for faster development, priority feature requests, or dedicated technical support.
 I build and update this tool out of passion for the community!

+## AI Usage Statement

+AI-assisted tools were used during development in a limited capacity, primarily for code formatting, comment refinement, and structural readability improvements.

+The core algorithms, data-processing logic, and application design were created by the author.
+All AI-assisted output was reviewed, modified where necessary, and integrated manually.

 ## 🛠️ Installation & Usage

 ### Option 1: Standalone (.exe)